 - Alcoholic cerebellar degeneration: deterioration of nerve cells in the cerebellum

-- Dementia: a cognitive deficit, such as Alzheimer’s, that results in a decline in memory
+- Dementia: a cognitive deficit that leads to a decline in someone’s overall function

-Weighing the Risks and Benefits of Alcohol Consumption
+Weighing the Risks & Benefits of Alcohol Consumption

-Alcohol has been proven to positively affect the heart when consumed in moderation.
-As many would agree, it also provides various relaxing benefits.
-On the other side of the spectrum, however, is the research indicating how alcohol can negatively affect the brain over a long period of time, even in small amounts.
-Multiple studies verify that even moderate amounts of alcohol can cause brain damage in the form of shrinkage, decreasing the brain’s weight.
+When consumed in moderation, alcohol may have cardiovascular benefits for some people.
+On the other side of the spectrum, however, is the research indicating that alcohol can negatively affect the brain over a long period of time, even in small amounts.
+Multiple studies suggest that even moderate amounts of alcohol may be linked to brain damage in the form of shrinkage, decreasing the brain’s weight.

 The reasons for alcohol-related brain shrinkage, however, are not conclusive.
-What is conclusive is that alcohol brain damage can result in various adverse side effects, including neurological diseases.
-With all the facts considered, weighing the pros and the cons of consuming alcohol begs the question: Are the benefits worth the risks?
+What is conclusive is that alcohol brain damage can result in various adverse side effects, including neurological diseases and conditions like dementia, Korsakoff syndrome and more.
+With all the facts considered, weighing the pros and cons of consuming alcohol begs the question: Are the benefits worth the risks?

-If you’re currently living in the grips of alcohol, or you have a friend or other loved one who is, you’re not alone.
-The Recovery Village® can help you choose a treatment program that’s best for you and help you get the care you need so you can live a life of sobriety.
+If you’re currently living with an alcohol addiction, or you have a friend or other loved one who is, you’re not alone.
+The Recovery Village can help you choose a treatment program that’s best for you to live a life of sobriety.
+Call today to learn more.